 You can also enjoy mango salsa on its own as a dip with good tortilla chips.
 My favorite way to eat it is with grainless cassava flour tortilla chips by Siete.

-If you try this Fresh Mango Salsa recipe, be sure to leave me a comment and give this recipe a rating.
+If you try this Fresh Mango Pico de Gallo recipe, be sure to leave me a comment and give this recipe a rating.
 I would love to hear from you and see how it turned out for you!
 You can also share and tag me on Instagram!

 No time to make it now?
 Just pin it now and save the recipe for later!